mantissa-/SliceMesh/README.md

 ## Usage
 Load SliceMesh.py in to the Blender text editor
-Change travel values and axes
+Change travel / rotation values and axes
 Run the script

 ### Disclaimer